 (Attn: Flight Crew Licensing - Special booking for Overseas Licence Conversion Exams)

 PO Box 2005

 Important: Overseas candidates who plan to attempt the aeroplane overseas ATPL conversion exam must allow for the time involved in the correct sequencing of the air law part-exams and the possibility of failing one or more of the exams.
 CASA has mandatory re-training period which may prevent a candidate from booking an examination after having failed the same subject,three or more times.

 The re-training period is a safety-related requirement therefore CASA will NOT reduce it on the basis of the overseas candidate having to leave Australia prior to the completion of the re-training period.
-If the candidate has an urgent requirement to leave Australia before passing the exams, then he/she should plan to re-sit the exam(s) on his/her return to Australia.
+If the candidate has an urgent requirement to leave Australia before passing the exams, then they should plan to re-sit the exam(s) on their return to Australia.